Insurance in India

-Insurance in India covers both the public and private sector organisations.
-It is listed in the Constitution of India in the Seventh Schedule as a Union List subject, meaning it can only be legislated by the Central Government only.
+Insurance in India covers both public and private sector organisations.
+It is listed in the Seventh Schedule of India's Constitution as a Union List subject, meaning it can only be legislated by the Central government.

 The insurance sector has gone through a number of phases by allowing private companies to solicit insurance and also allowing foreign direct investment.
 India allowed private companies in insurance sector in 2000, setting a limit on FDI to 26%, which was increased to 49% in 2014, and further increased to 74% in May 2021.